pablo-dev/ErrorCheckerExample/README.md

 # ErrorCheckerExample
-Scripts to check errors in multiple logs (also check for new files)
+Script used to check errors in multiple logs (also check for new files)

+Improvements:
+ - Parametrize